WillForan/DitDahRing/README.md

 There is a backspace key and a shift key.
 The shift will capitalize the next letter.

+## Miscellaneous
+The characters ".", ",", ";", ":", "!", and "?" will be placed before a preceding space.
+Currently it does not handle multiple spaces.

 ## Planned Features
 - Prosigns to implement behavior such as "repeat last word", "end transmission" (close keyboard and send), and newline
 - [Abbreviations](https://en.wikipedia.org/wiki/Morse_code_abbreviations), possibly with configuration options